featbit/featbit-react-client-sdk/README.md

 > These functions require React 16.8.0 or later
 useFlags and useFbClient use the Hooks API, which requires React version 16.8.0 or later.

 useFlags is a custom hook which returns all feature flags.
-It uses the useContext primitive to access the feature-flags.co context set up by asyncWithFbProvider or withFbProvider.
+It uses the useContext primitive to access the FeatBit context set up by asyncWithFbProvider or withFbProvider.
 You still must use the asyncWithFbProvider or the withFbProvider higher-order component at the root of your application to initialize the React SDK and populate the context with FbClient and your flags.

-useFbClient is the second custom hook which returns the underlying feature-flags.co's JavaScript SDK client object.
+useFbClient is the second custom hook which returns the underlying FeatBit's JavaScript SDK client object.
 Like the useFlags custom hook, useFbClient also uses the useContext primitive to access the context set up by asyncWithFbProvider or withFbProvider.
 You still must use the asyncWithFbProvider or the withFbProvider higher-order component to initialize the React SDK to use this custom hook.

 Here is an example of how to use those two hooks: